SherryFu0315/SherryFu0315.github.io/_pages/about.md

 Education
 ------
-* Ph.D.: Information Systems and Technology Management, Katz Graduate School of Business, University of Pittsburgh, 2022 (expected)
+* Ph.D in Information Systems and Technology Management, Katz Graduate School of Business, University of Pittsburgh, 2022 (expected)
-* Bachelor: Human Resource Management, Renmin University of China, 2017
+* B.S. in Human Resource Management, Renmin University of China, 2017

 Community Services
 ------